• Menu

 Plymouth to Santander

-From Plymouth on the south coast of England, Brittany Ferries operates the Plymouth to Santander ferry route, sailing on the good ship Pont Aven.
-This ferry departs every Wednesday and Sunday from April 2nd, 2025 until early November.
+Brittany Ferries also operate the Plymouth to Santander ferry route, sailing on the good ship Pont Aven.
+This ferry departs on Wednesday and Sunday afternoons from early April until early November.
 There are no winter ferries on this route.

 Day Depart Plymouth Arrive Santander